biocatiit/website/content/news/musclex.rst

         We are pleased to announce the first BioCAT Muscle X-ray Diffraction Workshop on **Wednesday 5/23/2018, from 1 to 5 pm** in the **Founder's Room of the Hilton Madison Monona Terrace Hotel**, 9 East Wilson Street, Madison, WI 53703, USA.

-        This is immediately after the conculsion of the **6th Biennial Myofilament Conference,** *"Elastic domains in proteins of the sarcomere: Stressors, regulators or rulers?"*
+        This is immediately after the conclusion of the **6th Biennial Myofilament Conference,** *"Elastic domains in proteins of the sarcomere: Stressors, regulators or rulers?"*

         There will be no additional charge for attendees of the workshop.